Nuclear command and control: United States

-Formerly, decisions on the employment of nuclear weapons were made only by the National Command Authority (NCA), which consists of the President of the United States and the Secretary of Defense, acting in concert.
-However, the current Nuclear Matters Handbook 2020 [Revised] states: "The President bases this decision [to employ nuclear weapons] on many factors and will consider the advice and recommendations of senior advisors, to include the Secretary of Defense, the CJCS, and CCDRs."
+The current Nuclear Matters Handbook 2020 [Revised] states: "The President bases this decision [to employ nuclear weapons] on many factors and will consider the advice and recommendations of senior advisors, to include the Secretary of Defense, the CJCS, and CCDRs."
 Note that both the 2015 and the 2020 Handbooks describe themselves as "unofficial."

 The Ground Based Strategic Deterrent (GBSD) is entering the design review phase, as of 22 September 2021.